Skip to main content

 11. Weinstock's Murray, UT

-Opened at Fashion Place Mall in 1978.
-Demolished.
+Part of a push into Utah with their first store in the state opening at trendy Fashion Place Mall in 1978.
+Closed in 1993 and sold to Mervyn's.
+The building was ultimately demolished.
 It was similar in appearance to the Modesto store.

 12. Weinstock's Downtown Plaza